 A robust knowledge management system allows your teams and individual employees to stay aligned at all times.
 In turn, this makes it easy for them to work together in order to provide the best possible experience to your customers.

-KMS Allows for Streamlined Processes
+2. KM Systems Allow for Streamlined Processes

 Piggybacking off of the above, a comprehensive knowledge management system removes friction for your various teams as they go about their duties.